-Equally, it would be difficult for music users to identify and seek permission from every copyright owner!
+When music is used in these situations, it would be very difficult for music users to identify and seek permission from every copyright owner.
+Equally it is difficult for individual right holders to negotiate with music users.

 If your music is broadcast on radio or television or is played in pubs, bars, cafes, shops, gyms – or any other public place around New Zealand – you may be entitled to royalty payments.

-It is quick and easy to register your tracks with us and our service is free.
+It is quick and easy to register your tracks with us and our service is free – we deduct our administrative expenses from the income collected.
+For more information on our expenses please see our distribution policy.

 Click here for our Music Map showing licensing income streams in NZ.